sreeix/node-redis-raw/Readme.md

 Technical
 ==========

-It adds a new method SendRaw on the client, and overrides the data handling part to not send it to the redis protocol parser, but just passthrough to the appropriate client.
+It adds a new method SendRaw on the RedisClient prototype, and then overrides the data handling part to not send it to the redis protocol parser, but just passthrough to the appropriate client.
+It also manages the buffers in case of longer than one buffer size response.
+This implementation is still slightly hacky.